I am an Italian-Chinese sociocultural explorer working at the intersection of culture, tech and policy.

 I hold a BSc Development Economics from Royal Holloway, University of London and an MSc Population & Development from The London School of Economics & Political Science.

-Currently running RI Studio and The Radical Noodle Shop amongst various psychedelic and music stuff.
+Currently running RI Studio and Invisible Landscapes amongst various psychedelic, music and food stuff.
 I occasionally write and film, some links below.

 How a UK born Chinese food delivery app has expanded to six countries and raised $70 Million by gambling on nostalgia.